monkeyxt/dft-embedding/cp2k/README.md

 # Steps for Repoducing

 The original python VQE scripts runs on a deprecated version of `qiskit.algorithms` so it needs to be patched.
-To setup the VQE algorithm integration
+The updated `.py` files are included in the repo.
+To setup the VQE algorithm integration:

 ```
 python3 -m venv /path/to/virtual/environment